 California is one of the 10 largest economies in the world with a gross state product (GSP) of more than $2 trillion.
 International-related commerce (including exports and imports of goods and services, plus investments) accounts for approximately one-quarter of the state’s economy.
 Although trade is a nationally determined policy issue, its impact on California is immense.
-California exports to 229 foreign markets.
+California exports to 229 foreign markets. test

 The California Chamber supports expansion of international trade and investment, fair and equitable market access for California products abroad, and elimination of disincentives that impede the international competitiveness of California business.

 CalChamber International Trade Issues and Priorities

 Highlighting its international trade priorities, CalChamber supports a national free trade agenda.

 Through our lobbying team and committees, we monitor state and federal legislative issues, as well as multilateral and bilateral trade negotiations on behalf of Californians doing business abroad.

 We work as a clearinghouse of information for international trade.
 We encourage our members to share their international expertise, while also bridging the gap between government agencies and private companies, here and abroad.

 We give you as many chances as possible to grow your international business.
 Each year, we sponsor/co-sponsor trade and investment missions, educational programs and conferences, as well as trade and catalog shows.

 CalChamber Joins World Affairs Council on Cuba Policy Trip – April 2015